swent-epfl/mvp-prd/template/9-design.md

 #### Framework

-Mainly, Jetpack Compose framework is employed for UI realization.
+Mainly, Jetpack Compose framework will be employed for UI realization.
 Tailored specifically for our immediate needs, the UI is not subjected to constant changes.

 ## Backend